 - Aftereffects appear harmful more often than not: more time in prison, more crime after prison.
 In particular, all but one of the five studies that compare incapacitation and aftereffects in the same context find that any short-run crime drop from putting people behind bars is at least cancelled out by more crime when they get out.
 For example, Donald Green and Daniel Winik find that drug defendants in Washington, DC, who happened to appear before longer-sentencing judges were at least as likely to be rearrested within four years as those appearing before shorter-sentencing judges—even though the first group spent more of those four years in prison, when they could not be rearrested.

 In short, it seems, incarceration’s “before” effect is mild or zero while the “after” typically cancels out the “during.”

 Since my conclusion is uncertain and may be biased—or may at least look that way—I also develop a devil’s-advocate position.
 From the evidence gathered here, how could one most persuasively contend that decarceration would endanger the public?
 I think the strongest argument would discard as biased my critical reanalysis of the two studies finding mild deterrence (item 1).
 It would then invoke the minority of aftereffects studies that contradict item 3 above, notably the Ilyana Kuziemko and Peter Ganong papers finding harmful aftereffects in Georgia (setting aside my critical reanalyses of those as well).
 Then, incarceration would be seen as reducing crime before, during, and after.

-This table summarizes the two views on the marginal impact of decarceration on crime in the U.S. today:
+This table summarizes the two views on the marginal impact of decarceration on crime outside prison in the U.S. today:

 My best synthesis of the evidence